 This is an exciting, and scary, step!
 When you’ve decided on the home of your dreams, your next move will be to make the seller an offer.
-Your REALTOR® should help you every step of the way in putting this together and to negotiate the winning bid.
+Your REALTOR® should help you every step of the way in putting this together and negotiating the winning bid.
 Your agent knows the current market conditions and what it takes to successfully write an offer that will be seriously considered by the seller.

-Your offer will take into account those market statistics your agent has provided and your agent will guide you through completing a strong and competitive offer.
+Your offer will reflect those market statistics your agent has provided and your agent will guide you through completing a strong and competitive offer.
 There will be several documents to complete, along with the contract.
 Each area is different, and each contract is different, so your agent should again review the details of every aspect of the documents you are completing - and give you time to review and understand what it is you are completing.

 Once the offer is presented to the seller, one of three things will happen - the seller will accept, reject or counter your offer.
-Your REALTOR, a skilled negotiator, should keep you informed and present you with your choices, allowing you to decide what you will accept, and what you will not.
+Your REALTOR®, a skilled negotiator, should keep you informed and present you with your choices, allowing you to decide what you will accept, and what you will not.
 Sometimes an offer can be countered a number of times...sometimes accepted right away!
 It depends on the seller and the strength of your offer.

 Step Five: The Transaction Process

 Once the seller accepts your offer, the home is considered to be “in contract” and the timelines in the transaction process begin.
 This includes formal loan application with your lender, attorney review, home inspections and remedies, property appraisal and more.
 Each has a specific number of days or a date to meet throughout the transaction.
-Your REALTOR should provide you with copies of everything you have signed and help you stay on track for what needs accomplished and when.
+Your REALTOR should provide you with copies of everything you have signed and help you stay on track for what needs to be accomplished and when.
 There can be consequences for time frames that are not met or actions that are missed.

-Ask your REALTOR for a list of those days and dates and keep them in your calendar for reference.
+Ask your REALTOR® for a list of those days and dates and keep them in your calendar for reference.
 Think of each one as a bridge to cross on the way to your final destination!
-Your REALTOR will be the master coordinator of the process, ensuring that all contingencies are met in a timely fashion.
-The preparation you make with your REALTOR in steps one through four will make this part of the process go more smoothly and help ensure a successful closing!
+Your REALTOR® will be the master coordinator of the process, ensuring that all contingencies are met in a timely fashion.
+The preparation you make with your REALTOR® in steps one through four will make this part of the process go more smoothly and help ensure a successful closing!